By Trevor Muchedzi, CFA

-Diversification is sometimes referred to as the “only free lunch” when it comes to investing.
-However, for investors to achieve true diversification, the assets they are adding to their portfolio must have a low or negative correlation with the existing assets they have.
+Diversification is the “only free lunch” in investing.
+For investors to achieve true diversification, the assets they add to their portfolio must have a low or negative correlation with the assets they currently have.
 For example, because South African stocks have a very low correlation with developed market equities, investing in global assets provides substantial benefits to local investors from a diversification perspective.
 It also protect investors from much home events, political or otherwise that tend to affect South Africa stocks in a similar fashion

 No. 2 – Access to sectors that are not available locally

 Offshore markets provide investors with exposure to companies that are not available locally.
 Investor can invest in companies that are on the forefront of the 4th Industrial Revolution (Artificial Intelligence, 3D Printing, Nano Technology, Cybersecurity etc.) which normally have superior growth prospects driven by fast growing economies.
 For example, ETFs tracking the tech heavy Nasdaq 100 index and the U.S. medical devices index have delivered more than 20.5% p.a. in US$ terms over the last 10 years.
 Add to this the effects of Rand depreciation over the same period, then returns to investors are even better.